-Open Source C Library for Excel Spreadsheets
+Open Source C Library to Manage Excel Spreadsheets

 Create, Edit, Manipulate, and Convert Microsoft Excel 2007 and XLSX Spreadsheet files, merging spreadsheets, adding charts to worksheet via Open Source C API.